Re-Tiper/LSM_American_Option_Pricing/README.md

 The LSM algorithm for pricing American options consists of the following steps:

 1. **Path Simulation**:
-   Simulate the price of the underlying asset \( M \) times over \( n \) equally spaced time steps, according to the geometric Brownian motion (or another stochastic model), using the Monte Carlo method.
+   Simulate the price of the underlying asset M times over n equally spaced time steps, according to the geometric Brownian motion (or another stochastic model, i.e Heston's diffusion), using the Monte Carlo method.
 This generates paths reflecting potential asset prices.

 2. **Dynamic Programming**:
-   After simulating the paths, the algorithm works backward from the option's expiration date \( T \) to time \( 0 \).
+   After simulating the paths, the algorithm works backward from the option's expiration date T to time 0.
 At each time step:
    - Compute the payoff if the option is exercised at that time.
    - Estimate the continuation value using least squares regression, which approximates the expected payoff if the holder continues to hold the option.